Census Dots

 Native American/Other

-Of the 1,611 places in California, East Foothills is the 582nd most populous.
+East Foothills is ranked the 574th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+East Foothills was ranked the 582nd most populous place in the 2020 Census.

 East Foothills's White Population